numbas/editor-docs/source/question-reference.rst

     Parameters
         The parameters given to the function.
 You can refer to them by name in the function's definition.
 Make sure you correctly set the types of the parameters.
 You can define several functions with the same name but different parameter types, if it makes sense to do so.

+    .. _rulesets:

     Rulesets
-        A "ruleset" defines a list of named :doc:`simplification` used to manipulate mathematical expressions.
+        A "ruleset" defines a list of named :doc:`simplification rules <simplification>` used to manipulate mathematical expressions.

 Parts
 =====